howsoai/howso-docs/source/user_guide/anomaly_detection.rst

 ------------
 Anomaly detection, is one of the most significant domains of artificial intelligence and machine learning.
 Some of the most common use cases of anomaly detection are fraud detection, health monitoring, and attack detection in cybersecurity.
-The idea is to be able to detect datathat doesn't seem to fit in with the rest of the observed data.
+The idea is to be able to detect data that doesn't seem to fit in with the rest of the observed data.

 Detecting anomalies
 ^^^^^^^^^^^^^^^^^^^